A job description (JD) is more than just a list of duties; it’s a strategic blueprint to attract top talent, define roles, and shape company culture.

 2. How to make job descriptions more inclusive?

-The type of talent you’re attracting with your JD depends on how you’re writing it.
-To make job descriptions more inclusive, it’s essential to first identify gender-biased words.
-Use tools like Textio, Gender Decoder, Applied etc. to make sure you’re on the right path.
+The genre of talent you’re attracting with your JD depends on how you’re writing it.
+To make resume job descriptions more inclusive, it’s essential to first identify the gender-biased words you might be using unconsciously.

 4. Can you plagiarise job descriptions?

-An XYZ company might want a marketing manager who knows web analytics whereas this might not be a prime necessity for an ABC company hiring for the same role.
+An XYZ company might want a marketing manager who knows web analytics, whereas this might not be a prime necessity for an ABC company hiring for the same role.